maryi/CSCW-Project/Project report/ReportDocument.md

 *Synchronicity*: represents the nature of interactions between participants.
 It can take three values:

- * Completely asynchronous: does not require all or a significant number of participants to be actively working on the coordinated action in order to make progress on the work.
+ * Completely asynchronous: does not require participants to be actively working on the coordinated action in order to make progress on the work.
  * Completely synchronous: participation of all or a significant number of team members is required to work simultaneously in order to make progress in the coordinated action
  * Both: the collaborative action requires asynchronous and synchronous modes of work.